tntech-ngin/F24-CSC4200/content/en/docs/prologue/PA-Detect-Person.md

 2. The client then sends the duration and number of blinks as a *payload*.

-3. The server acknowledges the duration and the number of blinks.
+3. The server acknowledges the duration and the number of blinks by sending back the duration and number of blinks.
+It then waits for the client to sense motion.

 4. The client senses motion using the PIR.
+See here for details on how to connect the PIR to the PI.
+[Connecting PIR to PI]{https://projects.raspberrypi.org/en/projects/physical-computing/11}

 5. When motion is detected, the client logs it, and sends a message with the following string as the payload *<Timestamp>:MotionDetected*

-6. The server parses it, logs *<Timestamp>:MotionDetected* to its log, and drives the LED for the pre-determined amount of times.
+6. The server parses it, logs *<Timestamp>:MotionDetected* to its log, and drives (blinks) the LED for the pre-determined amount of times.

 8. Client sends a packet with the FIN bit set.
 The server logs "<Timestamp>:Interaction with <client> completed.
 This finishes the interaction.